dimpu47/thermos/README.md

-This is another one of my Learning Projects while following a pluralsight training course to learn web application development in python.
+This is a Learning Project I've written while following a pluralsight training course to learn web application development in Python & Flask Framework.

 Course Name: Intoduction to the Flask Microframework.